JackEverson/foobar-with-google/README.md

 # foobar-with-google

-This repository contains the code I created while undertaking the Google FooBar challenges
+This repository contains the code I am writting to undertake the Google FooBar challenges

-## List of Challenges
+## List of Challenges completed so far

 braille-translation - Level 1